Dean2k/A.R.E.S/README.md

 Thx to [Avatarchik](https://github.com/Avatarchik/UnityPackageExtractor) for the ability to extract unity files

-Thx to [cassell1337](https://github.com/cassell1337) for development assisted development of the GUI (v10)
+Thx to [cassell1337](https://github.com/cassell1337) for assisted development of the GUI and old API.
+No longer developing as of V10.

 [Permanent Invite Link To Support Discord Server](https://discord.gg/dhSdMsfgWe)